peter88213/PyWriter/docs/roadmap.md

 - Use the same time string for both date/time modes.
 - Changing the date/time mode means just switching between date and day.

-## Version 12: Parse ODF content.xml files
+## Version 12: Read ODT and ODS files

 Implement *read()* methods for the *OdfFile* subclasses.
 Thus the intermediate step via the HTML export can be omitted for ODF to yw7 conversion.